Barry Callebaut: Callebaut

-Callebaut was a Belgian company, founded by Eugenius Callebaut as a brewery in Wieze, Belgium, in 1850.
-The brewery began producing chocolate bars in 1911 and soon switched entirely to chocolate production.
-They began producing chocolate couverture in 1925.
-In the 1950s, Callebaut, which was still a family-run business, began exporting its products to other European and North American markets, leveraging the fact that Belgian chocolate had earned an excellent reputation for its quality.
+Callebaut was a Belgian company, founded by Eugenius Callebaut as a brewery in Wieze in 1850.
+The brewery began producing chocolate bars in 1911 under Octaaf Callebaut, using the same factory, and soon switched entirely to chocolate production.
+It began making couverture chocolate in 1925.
+Following Octaaf Callebaut's death, his daughter Marie and his nephew Charles took over the company in 1945.
+After World War II, the production of coverture chocolate became the company's core business, complemented by a limited range of bars.

+In the 1950s, Callebaut, which was still a family-run business, began exporting its products to other European as well as North American markets, leveraging the fact that Belgian chocolate had earned an excellent reputation for its quality.
+By 1965, Callebaut coverture chocolate was being sold across Europe and in other parts of the world.
 In 1981, Interfood, a subsidiary of Tobler-Suchard, bought the company.
-Bernard Callebaut, heir of the founding family, moved to Canada, where he opened a new chocolate factory named Chocolaterie Bernard Callebaut.
-In 1983, Klaus Jacobs acquired full control of Interfood, the holding company that controlled Callebaut, and became an international confectionery leader.
+In 1983, Klaus Jacobs acquired full control of Interfood and became an international confectionery leader.
 After a series of acquisitions in the industry, the company merged with the US company Kraft in 1987, creating Kraft Jacobs Suchard.

-Klaus Jacobs retained Callebaut business.
+Chocolaterie Bernard Callebaut

+Bernard Callebaut, heir of the founding family, moved to Calgary, Canada, in 1982, where he opened a chocolate factory named Chocolaterie Bernard Callebaut.